 On 25 April 2019, the Luxembourg Parliament voted to approve the 2019 budget.
 The 2019 Budget Law includes two main corporate tax measures:

-(1) A reduction of the corporate income tax rate leading to a decrease in the overall corporate tax rate from 26.01% to 24.94% for companies in Luxembourg city.
+- A reduction of the CIT rate leading to a decrease in the overall corporate tax rate from 26.01% to 24.94% for companies in Luxembourg City.

-(2) A complete rewrite of the legislation governing the Luxembourg tax unity regime, to permit the application of the ATAD 1 interest limitation rules at Luxembourg group level.
+- A complete rewrite of the legislation governing the Luxembourg tax unity regime, to permit the application of the ATAD 1 interest limitation rules at the Luxembourg group level.

-The changes in corporate income tax rate is applicable for the 2019 tax year while changes as regards Luxembourg tax unity regime is applicable for accounting years starting on or after 1 January 2019.
+The changes in the CIT rate are applicable for the 2019 tax year, while changes as regards the Luxembourg tax unity regime are applicable for accounting years starting on or after 1 January 2019.